Aleksandr175/warships/docs/Adventure.md

 When map is generated user can see the map with islands.

 User needs to raid all islands in the generated archipelago.
-If user raids all islands he can move to next level adventure.
+If user raided all islands he can move to next level adventure.

 Each next level of adventure has even more resources and warships.

 There is no limit of level of adventure.

-If player attacks island and battle is won, and we grabbed all resources - we mark island as Raided.
+If player attacks island and battle is won, and we grabbed all its resources - we mark island as Raided.
 Player can't raid this island again.

+Each island can be raided until it is empty.

+Player can't send more than 1 fleet to the adventure island at one time.

 If all islands are raided - it means that we can change adventure to next level.